Saturday March 15 from 12 – 4pm

 The performance will run both afternoons 12.30 – 2 pm (doors open 12.15 pm).
 Suitable for anyone 15 years and older.

 Over the weekend, visitors will contribute to a collaborative artwork by Brisbane-based artist Briony Barr using paper and washi tape.
-This body of work, ‘Drawing on Complexity’ uses rule-based drawing and social dynamics to model complex adaptive systems, and has been designed in in collaboration with physicist Andrew Melatos.
+This body of work, ‘Drawing on Complexity’ uses rule-based drawing and social dynamics to model complex adaptive systems, and has been designed in collaboration with physicist Andrew Melatos.

 Get creative with a variety of maths craft activities – from making ‘origami fidget spinners’ to beautiful line art and much more, these activities use mathematical concepts to make interesting and beautiful works, many of which you can take home!